About Transport for Tomorrow

-Sustainability is about maximising our environmental, economic and socio-economic performance in the interests of the business, our stakeholders and our planet.
-Laing O’Rourke is uniquely placed through our private ownership, operating model and value proposition to take a long-term approach to sustainability.
+Sustainability is about maximising our environmental, economic and socio-economic performance in the interests of the Project our stakeholders and our planet.
+Transport for Tomorrow is uniquely placed through our operating model and value proposition to take a long-term approach to sustainability.
 This policy sits alongside our Health and Safety, Quality, Environmental, Security and Business Resilience policies as part of our global policy framework, underpinned by our Global Code of Conduct.
-To show the Project’s commitment to building a sustainable future, we are implementing a strategy which aims to create sustainable growth by working with TfNSW to deliver multiple Sustainability ratings via both the Infrastructure Sustainability Council (ISC) and TfNSW Sustainability Design Guidelines v4.0 frameworks.
+To show the Project’s commitment to building a sustainable future, we are implementing a strategy that aims to create sustainable growth by working with TfNSW to deliver multiple Sustainability ratings via both the Infrastructure Sustainability Council (ISC) and TfNSW Sustainability Design Guidelines v4.0 frameworks.
 For further details on how our Operational Leadership Team (OLT) have pledged their commitment to sustainability, please refer to the Operational Leadership Team charter.

 Why are we involved in the School?

-This project will be engaging with thousands of businesses – from sole traders and small businesses to medium-sized and large organisations – and so we’re keen to work with our suppliers and ensure that we are all speaking the same language, understand our sustainability priorities.
+This project will be engaging with thousands of businesses – from sole traders and small businesses to medium-sized and large organisations.
+We are passionate about working with our supply chain to ensure that we all share the same commitment to our sustainability priorities.
 To facilitate this, we encourage our suppliers to ‘learn as we go’, through our partnership with the Supply Chain Sustainability School.

-Organisations of all sizes are signing up to the School so they can grow the skills and knowledge of their people, make more informed, sustainable and cost-effective decisions, operate more efficiently and sustainably, and become more competitive in today’s market.
-Because the e-learning modules correspond directly to our objectives, suppliers will be better placed to understand what these requirements mean to them and we will be in a better position to meet the environmental, economic and social goals of our projects.
+Organisations of all sizes are signing up to the school so they can grow the skills and knowledge of their people, make more informed, sustainable and cost-effective decisions, operate more efficiently and sustainably, and remain competitive in today’s market.
+The school’s e-learning modules correspond directly to our Projects objectives and targets and through the online training, suppliers will gain a better understanding of the applicability of these targets to their work and our supply chain.